 We have not identified any alternate source of raising the funds required for our 'Objects of the Issue'.
 Any shortfall in raising / meeting the same could adversely affect our growth plans, operations and financial performance.
 Our Company has not identified any alternate source of funding and hence any failure or delay on our part to mobilize the required resources or any shortfall in the Issue proceeds can adversely affect our growth plan and profitability.
-The delay/shortfall in receiving these proceeds may require us to borrow the funds on unfavourable terms for which no NOC has been received so far, both of which scenarios may affect the business operation and financial performance of the company.
+The delay/shortfall in receiving these proceeds may require us to borrow the funds on unfavorable terms, both of which scenarios may affect the business operation and financial performance of the company.